Tent on top of a mountain in Colorado

 INIU Portable Charger: Charges phones fast, USB-C and USB-A charging capabilities, and even comes with an emergency flashlight built in.

 Investing in a durable headlamp and flashlight will be extremely helpful if you are hiking/backpacking during low light or overnight.
-Headlamps need batteries as well, double check that you have working batteries in your headlamp.
 I always bring a couple of extra batteries just in case.

 Night hike with dog